 A program focused on the study of the interaction between susceptibility genes and environmental factors (including lifestyle) in the causation of cancer.
 The program has conducted an ongoing series of studies examining the interaction between genetic predisposition and environmental and lifestyle factors for non-Hodgkin lymphoma, melanoma, and multiple myeloma, as well as breast, ovarian, prostate, bladder and skin cancers.

-Dr. Terry Boyle, PhD
+Dr. Angela Brooks-Wilson, PhD

 Dr. Derrick Lee, PhD